DHYJ/IOT-CA2/README.md

 ```

 ## Section 8 Expected results

+To view our project video please visit this link https://youtu.be/43--SwQEI5I

 **LED Light** Lights can be turn on and off by using the web interface.
 Note that toilet light will only be turned on when the envirionment is dark.